hmnscott/linux-notes/Cengage - Linux+ and LPIC-1 Guide - 5th Edition/chapter-02-notes.md

 # Use the `wall` (warn all) command to send a message to all users on system
 wall The system is shutting down in 15 minutes.
 Save your work and log off before then.
 ```

+* On the terminal screen press `Shift+Page Up` to view previous pages of information.
+* Single quotes prevent the shell from interpreting a metacharacter's special meaning.